GovReady/govready-q/README.md

 	pip3 install -r requirements.txt
 	./fetch-vendor-resources.sh

-	# set up database (GovReady uses SQLite3 by default)
+	# set up database (sqlite3 will be used until you configure another database)
 	python3 manage.py migrate
 	python3 manage.py load_modules

-	# load default compliance apps - deprecated
+    # A default ModuleSource for https://github.com/GovReady/govready-sample-apps.
-	# python3 manage.py loaddata deployment/docker/modulesources.json
+    python3 manage.py loaddata deployment/docker/modulesources.json

-	# set up admin account
+Then create your admin account:

 	python3 manage.py createsuperuser

-	# launch GovReady-Q
+And start the debug server:

 	python3 manage.py runserver

-(NOTE: The module dependency diagrams also require that you have `graphviz` installed, e.g. `apt-get install graphviz`.)

-If you don't want to get logged out on each restart of the runserver process, copy what it shows you into a new file at `local/environment.json` like this:
+On your first run, you'll be prompted to copy some JSON data into a file at `local/environment.json` like this:

     {
       "debug": true,